Get

 Can Cats Eat Pork?
 Vet-Verified Facts & FAQ

 Cats are obligate carnivores and get all the nutrition they need from eating other animals.
 In the wild, you won’t find cats eating fruits or vegetables.
 This might leave you wondering why you don’t see many cat foods listing pork as the main ingredient.
-Is it safe for cats to eat?
+So, can cats eat pork?

 Yes, pork is safe for your cat to eat.
 Cats are obligate carnivores and pork is a good protein choice for them.
 In fact, some of the commercially available cat foods are pork-based.
 Feeding a little pork to your feline occasionally won’t cause any health problems.
 However, you will need to have some considerations.
 If you plan to feed pork to your cat as a treat on top of their normal food, read on to learn about the precautions you need to take to ensure it is safe for them.